ljsinclair/ljsinclair/README.md

 Now, anyone can choose their words and type them in a word processor or in an email or on Twitter or Facebook.
 And I'd say this is the reason the world is in such a mess right now.

+A qualified and experienced writer can help you avoid the pitfalls of communication, so you can clearly communicate in a respectful and engaging manner (and by *engaging* I don't mean ALL CAPS, FLASHING IMAGES or impossible to avoid popups).

-If you want to clearly communicate your intentions, information in a respectful and engaging manner[^1] you need a writer.
-It doesn't have to be me, but it **does** need to be someone who knows how to determine answers to these questions:
+You don't have to choose me, but whoever you do choose, you'll need answers to these basic questions:

 * Who -- who are you and who's the audience?
 * What -- what do you want to communicate?
 * Why -- why do you want to communicate this message, why now, why the tools, medium and other details.